-Overall, ASEAN's relatively restrictive RoOs may not have a huge impact on trade flows as a large proportion of international trade in the Asia-Pacific area is in the electronics and capital equipment sector where MFN tariffs are low and the attractiveness of preferences is (with or without RoO) limited anyway.
-Thus, low takeup rates may simply reflect the fact that most trade is in product lines that do not stand to benefit very much from tariff reductions.
+Overall, ASEAN's relatively restrictive ROO may not have a huge impact on trade flows as a large proportion of international trade in the Asia-Pacific area is in the electronics and capital equipment sectors, where MFN tariffs are low and the attractiveness of preferences is (with or without ROO) limited anyway.
+Thus, low take-up rates may simply reflect the fact that most trade is in product lines that do not stand to benefit very much from tariff reductions.

-However, there may be gains to reap from the simplification of RoOs in sectors like textile & apparel or footwear, which currently represent a low proportion of Asia-Pacific trade but may represent substantial opportunities for export-led growth and thus poverty reduction in some of the region's poorest countries.
+However, there may be gains to reap from the simplification of ROO in sectors like textile & apparel or footwear, which currently represent a low proportion of Asia-Pacific trade, but may represent substantial opportunities for export-led growth and thus poverty reduction in some of the region's poorest countries.
 The same applies to prepared foods.
-Automobiles also stand out as a sector where the relaxation of RoOs might be considered, or at least carefully coordinated with plans to build up "deep" value chains within the region.
+Automobiles also stand out as a sector where the relaxation of ROO might be considered, or at least carefully coordinated with plans to build up 'deep' value chains within the region.

-Thus, the simplification and streamlining of RoOs should prioritize light industries like textile and apparel, footwear, and prepared foods (in particular fats) and this should be seen as part of ASEAN's internal development and poverty-reduction strategy.
-Future research should be carried out to assess the specific gains that ASEAN's poorer member states would reap from less stringent RoOs.
+The simplification and streamlining of ROO should therefore prioritise light industries like textile and apparel, footwear, and prepared foods (in particular fats) and this should be seen as part of ASEAN's internal development and poverty-reduction strategy.
+Future research should be carried out to assess the specific gains that ASEAN's poorer member states would reap from less stringent ROO.